 IV.
 Personal Safety/Safety of Others

 You are responsible for your personal safety.
 Failure to follow reasonable safety precautions may lead to an increased risk to your safety.
 You are expected to assist in keeping outer doors locked and to admit only those who have proper form of identification or their own personal guests.
 The outer doors of all residence halls will be locked at all times.
-Students are also expected to keep their room doors locked at all times.
+You are also expected to keep their room doors locked at all times.
 The roofs, ledges, fire escapes or balconies accessible via only by windows should be used for emergencies only.

 VI.
 Termination of License

-The student’s right to reside in college housing shall be forfeited upon failure to return at the beginning of any academic term or upon ceasing to be a registered student at the College.
-If the College is notified that illness or other extenuating circumstances will delay the student’s return, exceptions may be made by the College on a case by case basis.
+Your right to reside in College housing shall be forfeited upon failure to return at the beginning of any academic term or upon ceasing to be a registered student at the College in good standing.
+If the College is notified that illness or other extenuating circumstances will delay your return, exceptions may be made by the College on a case by case basis.

-The College reserves the right to terminate this Contract for breach by the student or for violation of the College’s policies and procedures, including but not limited to those in the on line Student Handbook and Policies and Procedures section on the Residential Life webpage.
-If the contract is terminated, there will be no refund of room charges.
+The College reserves the right to terminate this License for breach by the student or for violation of the College’s policies and procedures, including but not limited to those in the online Student Handbook and Policies and Procedures section on the Residential Life webpage.
+If the License is terminated, there will be no refund of room charges.

 This License has been updated with the most current information that was available at the time.
 Given the changing nature of the current pandemic, it is possible that other policies and guidelines outlined in this document may need to be adjusted during the year.
 When feasible, changes will be announced prior to their effective dates, but the College assumes no responsibility for giving any particular notice of such change.
 Any new documents or policies outlined based on these needs will supersede any policies or procedures outlined in this residence license.